perfact/zodbsync/README.md

 ### `source`
 This path provides the objects of a layer, possibly read-only to the user executing `zodbsync` and provided by a Debian package or similar.
-Instead of a directory, this can also point to a (possibly compressed) tar archive, but this then needs to contain the `.checksums` file.
+Must be a directory containing a `__root__` subdirectory or `__root__.tar*` file.
+Additionally, it can contain further folders or compressed files that will also be copied over or unpacked to the workdir.

 An implicit fallback layer is added at the top where `workdir` is set to the `base_dir` provided in the main config for compatibility with a non-layered